Manage nodes

 -

-On the cluster detail page, go to the Node pool tab and select the node pool.
+On the cluster detail page, go to the Node pool tab, select the node pool, then go to the Node tab.

 -